Cod-e-Codes/codesleuth/README.md

 ## Contributing

-Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on code style, testing, pull requests, and issue reporting.

 ---